Australian sailing pressures Rio over water pollution

 An independent study commissioned by the Associated Press and reported in July found the waters were so contaminated with bacteria and viruses from human sewage that athletes could become ill and unable to compete.

-Rio organisers have repeatedly pledged to clean up the waters in time for the Games and played down reports of floating garbage and dead fish washing up on shores.
+Rio organizers have repeatedly pledged to clean up the waters in time for the Games and played down reports of floating garbage and dead fish washing up on shores.

 Australia's sailors, who won three gold medals at the London Olympics, would have to take extra precautions with their health at Rio next year, Conde said.